U.S. to start probes of Boeing dumping claims against Bombardier jet

 The U.S. Commerce Department is poised to announce the launch of its investigation.
 U.S. International Trade Commission (USITC) staff will hear testimony from both companies and from Bombardier customer Delta in the case.

-Boeing alleges that Bombardier's new 100-150 seat CSeries jetliners are being dumped below cost in the U.S. market, and are unfairly subsidized by Canadian taxpayers.
-The new Canadian aircraft competes with Boeing's 737-700 and 737 MAX 7 jets.
-Delta agreed last year to buy dozens of CSeries planes at a price that Boeing says was well below Bombardier's cost.
+Boeing alleges that Bombardier's new 100-150 seat CSeries jetliners are being dumped below cost in the U.S. market and are unfairly subsidized by Canadian taxpayers.
+Delta agreed last year to buy dozens of CSeries planes at a price that Boeing says was well below Bombardier's cost and risks eroding future sales of its 737 and new 737 MAX narrowbodies.

+Bombardier has countered that the petition would have a serious impact on airlines, innovation and competition in the aerospace industry.

 The case has increased trade tensions between the United States and Canada - along with disputes over Canadian softwood lumber and U.S. milk protein products - as both countries prepare for a possible renegotiation of the North American Free Trade Agreement under the "America First" trade policy of U.S. President Donald Trump.